-In addition to its powers under GDPR Article 58, the HDPA must:
+In addition to its powers under GDPR Article 58, the HDPA has the power to:

-- Conduct investigations and audits, ex officio or after a complaint, relating to compliance with the Data Protection Law when the technological infrastructure and other automated or non-automated means supporting personal data processing are subject to controls. - Issue corrective actions, including warnings, compliance orders, temporary or final limitations, bans, and inspection and seizure orders. - Order a controller, processor, recipient, or third party to: - discontinue personal data processing; - return or block relevant data; or - destroy a filing system or relevant data.
+- Conduct investigations and audits initiated on its own or after a complaint, relating to Data Protection Law compliance when the technological infrastructure and other automated or non-automated means supporting personal data processing are subject to controls. - Issue corrective actions, including warnings, compliance orders, temporary or final limitations, bans, and inspection and seizure orders. - Order a controller, processor, recipient, or third party to: - discontinue personal data processing; - return or block relevant data; or - destroy a filing system or relevant data.